Forecasting age distribution of deaths across countries: Life expectancy and annuity valuation: Multi-country comparisons

-An immediate application of life-table death count forecasts for individuals aged 60 and over is in the superannuation industry, whose profitability and solvency crucially rely on accurate mortality forecasts to hedge longevity risks appropriately.
-When a person retires, an optimal way of guaranteeing one's financial income in retirement is to purchase an annuity product.
-Such an annuity is a financial contract offered by insurers guaranteeing a steady stream of payments for either a temporary or the lifetime of the annuitant in exchange for an initial premium fee.

-Among many annuity products, we study temporary annuities, which have grown in popularity in a number of countries, including Australia and the USA, because lifetime immediate annuities, where rates are locked in for life, have been demonstrated to deliver poor value for money \citep[see, e.g.,][Chapter 6]{CT08}.
-The temporary annuities pay a pre-determined and guaranteed income level higher than the income provided by a lifetime annuity for a similar amount of premium.
-Fixed-term annuities also offer an attractive alternative to lifetime annuities and allow the purchaser to buy a deferred annuity later.
+As a widely used summary measure for both demographers and actuaries, we evaluate and compare forecast life expectancies at birth across countries \citep[see also][]{SBH11}.
+Using the \verb|LifeTable| function of the MortalityLaws package \citep{Pascariu25} in \Rlogo \ , we convert the forecast age distribution of deaths into life expectancy at birth.

-Since the CDF transformation generally provides smaller forecast errors than those obtained from the CLR transformation.
+The CDF transformation generally yields smaller forecast errors than the CLR transformation.
 Using the CDF transformation, we obtain 50-years-ahead forecasts of life-table death counts for all countries.
-As a vehicle of demonstration, we display the forecasts for Australia in Figure~\ref{fig:5} and observe a continuing trend of further longevity.
-These forecasts are time-series extrapolations of the past trend, and thus should be used with caution.
-Any extreme shocks, such as COVID-19, are likely to have a substantial impact on the mortality trend.
+As a demonstration, we display the forecasts for Australia in Figure~\ref{fig:5} and observe a continuing trend of greater longevity.
+These forecasts are time-series extrapolations of past trends and should be used with caution.
+Any extreme shocks, such as the COVID-19 pandemic, are likely to have a substantial impact on the mortality trend.

 Via a standard life-table calculation, we convert the forecasts of life-table death counts $(d_{x})$ (from 2022 to 2071) to their corresponding \textit{period} life expectancies ($e_x$).
 In Figure~\ref{fig:6}, we display the forecasted life expectancy at birth of the female and male populations in the 24 countries.
-In 2022, Japan had the highest life expectancy for females, but by 2050, the highest life expectancy may occur in Switzerland.
-For the male population, Switzerland had the highest life expectancy in 2022, but by 2050, the highest life expectancy may occur in Australia.
-Among all the countries, Bulgaria has the lowest life expectancy at birth.
+In 2022, Japan had the highest life expectancy for females, but by 2050, the highest may be in Switzerland.
+In 2022, Switzerland had the highest life expectancy among men, but by 2050, Australia may have the highest.
+Among all countries, Bulgaria has the lowest life expectancy at birth, due to factors such as public health, socioeconomic status, and healthcare.